Wednesday’s analyst upgrades and downgrades

 "The year-forward AECO price has dropped from $3.00/mcf to $1.50/mcf over the last year, with 60 cents of the drop coming in the last month.
 As a 90-per-cent-plus natural gas producer, with a degree of fixed costs and the use of leverage, this has hit PONY harder than most."

-Mr. Petrucci lowered his price target for Painted Pony shares to $5 from $6.50.
+Moving the stock to "speculative buy" from "buy," Mr. Petrucci lowered his price target for Painted Pony shares to $5 from $6.50.
 The average target price on the Street is currently $4.17, according to Bloomberg data.

 "A challenging acquisition, the learning curve of drilling more at Townsend, and higher financing charges have all weighed on PONY's share price this year," he said.
 "However, the greatest impact by far on the share price has been the unprecedented drop in natural gas prices."